CLASS UPDATES

 K-1st Grade Writing:

-We have been enjoying all things Fall related to our writing.
-In Kindergarten we have loved using our Fall word list to sound out and write words about pumpkins, apples, and scarecrows.
-Some of our favorite read aloud books and writing projects have been with: Brown Bear Brown Bear What Do You See?, Chicka Chicka Boom Boom, and The LIttle Old Lady Who Wasn’t Afraid of Anything.
-First Grade students have been learning how to use their own personal Spelling Dictionaries to help them with their story ideas and writing.
-We add new words each week to their dictionaries, and they are feeling much more confident with their writing!
+We have been enjoying all things Fall in our writing.
+Kindergarten students have loved using our Fall word list to sound out and write words about pumpkins, apples, and scarecrows.
+Some of our favorite read-aloud books and writing projects have been with: Brown Bear Brown Bear What Do You See?, Chicka Chicka Boom Boom, and The Little Old Lady Who Wasn’t Afraid of Anything.
+Each read-aloud book is very interactive, and we have a blast acting them out!
+First Grade students have been learning how to use their personal Spelling Dictionaries to help them with their story ideas and writing.
+We add new words to their dictionaries each week, and they are feeling more confident with their writing!
 Feel free to add words and use it at home to help with their writing.
-Ask your child to show off their Writer’s Notebook to you.
+First Grade students have also been taking turns being the Star Writer and being showcased in our classroom which is a special treat.
+Please ask your child to show off their Writer’s Notebook to you.
 It is a fantastic way to see what they have been doing and learning.
+They are doing a great job!

 DRAMA